Fun Fairywren Facts For Kids | Kidadl

 How do they communicate?

 Vocalizations make up the main crux of the communication within the fairywrens.
-All the birds sing a certain call of one to four seconds to communicate within them.
+All the birds sing a certain call of one to four seconds to communicate within themselves.
 Males have a strange song-like vocalization which is presumed to be alert calls.
-On the flip side, females who are incubating can be heard giving off a 'purr' sound.
-Alarm calls for the birds also include 'chit' sounds.
-These modes of communications are uniform throughout the genus

-How big is a fairywren?
+How big is fairywren?

 Fairywrens are small-sized birds.
 The average length of the birds across the genus is more or less uniform.
 The length of the fairywren range from 5.5-6 in (14-15.2 cm).
 The tail of the bird varies between 2.5-3.5 in (6.4-8.9 cm).
 In comparison with the splendid fairywren, the red-tailed black cockatoo is almost four times bigger.

-How fast can a fairywren fly?
+How fast can fairywren fly?

 Although these birds move around swiftly, the exact speed of the fairywren hasn't been estimated.